hamidgholami/terraform_lab/practice-questions/README.md

 141. How do you pass input variables in the configuration?
      ```txt
      You can define variables.tf in the root folder

      variable "vpc_name" {
        description = "Name of VPC"
        type        = string
        default     = "example-vpc"
      }

-     Then you can access these varibles in the configuration like this
+     Then you can access these varibles in the configuration like this:

      module "vpc" {
        source  = "terraform-aws-modules/vpc/aws"
        version = "2.21.0"